 Obesity expert Dr. Eric Westman has helped thousands of people lose hundreds of thousands of pounds by following the low carb, high-fat ketogenic, Atkins and Paleo diets.
 Eating fat doesn't make you fat, said Westman.
 To the contrary, eating fat makes you thin and healthy.

-"I tell my patients not to fear the fat," said Dr. Westman, author of Keto Clarity.
+"I tell my patients not to fear the fat," said Dr. Westman, co-author of Keto Clarity.
 "Eat lots of fat.
 Fat makes you feel full.
 There's no problem with fat."